-SNMMI-TS Advocacy plays a significant role to ensure that state rules and health-care facility policies allow NMTs to practice to their standardized scope, practice standards, and training.
-This oversight is pivotal in NMTs playing a fully encompassing role in theranostics therapy.
-The SNMMI-Technologist Advocacy Group Committee (TAG) has been effectively collaborating throughout most of the states in the United States (in addition to the District of Columbia and Puerto Rico) to ensure that NMTs are properly licensed to deliver all components of nuclear medicine in their published SOP.
-Although this is an ongoing effort, today almost 80% of our states license NMTs to practice to their training in their respective states.
-As NMT roles expand with theranostics, licensure will need to keep up with curriculum and scope of practice changes.
-These changes will need to evolve and be incorporated into state regulations to have NMTs participate and lead in all aspects of theranostics therapy.
-This is a tall task and one that will require consistent work by the TAG and state governments, working together.
-The Advocacy Committee will continue to use the SNMMI Model Practice Act (MPA) to equip states with legislative support and a thorough understanding of the NMT scope, so proper licensure and regulation are in place to support the evolving skills needed to provide safe handling and administration of radiopharmaceuticals used for theranostics.
+SNMMI-TS Advocacy plays a significant role to ensure that State rules and healthcare facility policies allow NMTs to practice to their standardized scope, practice standards, and training.
+This oversight is pivotal in NMTs playing a fully-encompassing role in theranostics therapy.
+The SNMMI-Technologist Advocacy Group Committee (TAG) has been effectively collaborating throughout most of the States in the United States (in addition to the District of Columbia and Puerto Rico) to make sure that nuclear medicine technologists are properly licensed to deliver all components of nuclear medicine in their published Scope of Practice (SOP).
+While this is an ongoing effort, today almost 80% of our states license nuclear medicine technologists to practice to their training in their respective states.
+As NMT role expands with theranostics, licensure will need to keep up with curriculum and scope of practice changes.
+These changes will need to evolve and be incorporated into State regulations to have NMTs participate and lead in all aspects of theranostics therapy.
+This is a tall task and one that will require consistent work by the TAG and State governments, working together.
+The Advocacy committee will continue to use the SNMMI Model Practice Act (MPA) to equip States with legislative support and a thorough understanding of the NMT scope, so proper licensure and regulation is in place to support the evolving skills needed to provide safe handling and administration of radiopharmaceuticals used for theranostics.
 Furthermore, the SNMMI-TS Advocacy Committee is currently considering creating one MPA for the field by collaborating with organizations such as the Conference of Radiation Control Program Directors (CRCPD) and the Organization of Agreement States (OAS).

-Like the evolution of the NMT SOP, health-care facilities themselves will also need to adjust their practices and determine what components of care they can transition from licensed nurses to NMTs.
-Hospitals have policies in place for patient monitoring, patient management, and medication administration.
-These are policies that will need to be evaluated, reevaluated, and updated to allow NMTs to provide full care to radiopharmaceutical therapy patients.
-Some of this training will be done by continuing education units (CEU), on the job training, and supplementary material from certification boards and badging options described earlier.
-The relationship and collaboration between nurses and NMTs are essential to make sure that the technologists can learn and practice in the safest and most patient-responsible way.
-The action of training Radiology Technologists from other health-care providers like nurses has historically been successful in various scopes in thousands of hospitals and clinics throughout the United States, and the transition to NMTs performing all aspects of theranostics therapy under proper guidance and policy management will be no different.
-With expected severe nursing shortages, the sharing and training is of utmost importance now, to ensure that access to theranostics for patients is not compromised.
-The Advocacy Committee plans to continue to engage with hospitals and other health-care facilities to further the field of nuclear medicine and NMTs to support the continued growth of theranostics.
+Like the evolution of the NMT SOP, healthcare facilities themselves will also need to adjust their practices and determine what components of care they can transition from licensed nurses to nuclear medicine technologists.
+Hospitals have policies in place for patient monitoring, patient management and medication administration.
+These are policies that will need to be evaluated, reevaluated, and updated to allow nuclear medicine technologists to provide full care to radiopharmaceutical-therapy patients.
+Some of this training will be done by Clinical Education Units (CEU), on the job training, and supplementary material from certification boards and badging options described earlier.
+The relationship and collaboration between nurses and nuclear medicine technologists is essential to make sure that the technologists can learn and practice in the safest and most patient efficient way.
+The action of training Radiology Technologists from other healthcare providers like nurses has historically been successfully in various scopes in thousands of hospitals and clinics throughout the United States, and the transition to nuclear medicine technologists doing all aspects of theranostics therapy under proper guidance and policy management will be no different.
+With expected severe nursing shortages, the sharing and training is utmost important now, to make sure that access to theranostics for patients is not compromised.
+The Advocacy Committee plans to continue to engage with hospitals and other healthcare facilities to further the field of nuclear medicine and NMTs to support the continued growth of theranostics.
 This continued work and attention to licensure and regulation should allow the NMT to stay front-and-center in theranostics delivery and further create pathways for new NMTs to get into the field and be available to support our patients as the demand grows.